SoftwareAG/c8y-docs/src/documents/guides/users-guide/user-and-permissions-management.html.md

 |First name|First name of the user.
 When the user is logged in, this name appears at the right of the top bar on the **User** button.
 |Last name|Last name of the user.
 |Telephone|A valid phone number.
 The phone number is required if the user is configured to use two-factor authentication.
 |Owner|Another user that manages ("owns") the new user.
 Select a user from the dropdown list and click **Done** to confirm.
-Refer to [Managing User Hierarchies](#hierarchy) for details on user hierarchies.
+Refer to [Managing user hierarchies](/guide/users-guide/enterprise-edition#hierarchy) for details on user hierarchies.
 |Delegated by|Can be activated to delegate user hierarchies and permissions to the user.
-Refer to [Managing User Hierarchies](#hierarchy) for details on delegation.
+Refer to [Managing user hierarchies](/guide/users-guide/enterprise-edition#hierarchy) for details on delegation.

 Select the login options for the user.